vinhdq842/PixelThoughts/README.md

 # PixelThoughts

-PixelThoughts is an Android application designed to help users manage stress by visualizing their thoughts as stars, allowing them to release and let go of negative feelings.
+PixelThoughts is a calming Android application designed to help users manage stress by transforming their overwhelming thoughts into a star.
+With soothing visuals and peaceful animations, it allows users to release their negative feelings and gain a fresh perspective.

 <p align="center">
   <img src="screenshots/demo.png" alt="demo" width="352" height="670"/>